 - Over $1,000,000 – a Class B felony

 Additionally, if someone has been convicted three times or more of Class A misdemeanor theft within a five-year period, their fourth and subsequent convictions for that offense would be considered Class D felonies.
-A Florence theft attorney could provide irreplaceable guidance in contesting theft charges filed at any level.
+A Florence theft attorney could provide irreplaceable guidance in contesting charges filed at any level.

-Contesting Theft Allegations in Florence
+Contesting Theft Allegations

 K.R.S. § 514.020 outlines three affirmative defenses to theft charges.
-In accordance with this section of state law, a person cannot be convicted of theft if they were earnestly unaware that the property in question belonged to someone else; if they believed in good faith that they had a right to acquire or dispose of that property; or if they took property displayed for sale while intending to pay for it and reasonably believed the property’s owner would consent to their temporary action.
-A theft lawyer in Florence could discuss these defenses in more detail and potentially work to incorporate them into a comprehensive defense strategy.
+In accordance with this section of state law, a person cannot be convicted if they were earnestly unaware that the property in question belonged to someone else; if they believed in good faith that they had a right to acquire or dispose of that property; or if they took property displayed for sale while intending to pay for it and reasonably believed the property’s owner would consent to their temporary action.
+A theft attorney in Florence could discuss these defenses in more detail and potentially work to incorporate them into a comprehensive defense strategy.

 Talk to a Florence Theft Attorney About Legal Options